 \subsection{SFH and SN-rate in $\alpha$Per}

-For each cluster in $\alpha$Per we draw a million samples of the cluster mass, age and number of SNe from their respective pdfs and use them to derive a million realizations of the SFH (Eq. \ref{eq:SFH}) and the SN-rates (Eq. \ref{eq:SNR}).
-For each realization, we sum up the SN-rates of the clusters to obtain the SN-rate history of $\alpha$Per.
-We also derive the average time between SNe, by taking the reciprocal.
+For each cluster in $\alpha$Per we drew a million samples of the cluster mass, age and number of SNe from their respective pdfs and used them to derive a million realizations of the SFH (Eq. \ref{eq:SFH}) and the SN-rates (Eq. \ref{eq:SNR}).
+For each realization, we summed up the SN-rates of the clusters to obtain the SN-rate history of $\alpha$Per.
+We also derived the average time between SNe, by taking the reciprocal.

 In Fig. \ref{fig:SFH} we show the 16\%, 50\% and 84\% quantile histories, obtained by drawing computing the quantiles at each point in time.
 We mark the onset of the expansion of the LB according to our model and that of \citetalias{2022Natur.601..334Z} as well as the SN rates, required by the respective models.